ionic-team/ionic-docs/src/pages/angular/your-first-app/2-taking-photos.md

 Notice the magic here: there's no platform-specific code (web, iOS, or Android)!
 The Capacitor Camera plugin abstracts that away for us, leaving just one method call - `Camera.getPhoto()` - that will open up the device's camera and allow us to take photos.

-Next, open up `tab2.page.ts` and import the PhotoService class and add a method that calls the `addNewToGallery` method on the imported servce:
+Next, open up `tab2.page.ts` and import the PhotoService class and add a method that calls the `addNewToGallery` method on the imported service:

 ```typescript
 import { PhotoService } from '../services/photo.service';